 How might we help a sick older person have a better end-of-life experience?
-Planning for future health crises and end-of-life situations — a process known as advance care planning — is certainly important, and we’ll be discussing better planning during the upcoming Geriatrics for Caregivers Q & A call on June 24th.
+Planning for future health crises and end-of-life situations — a process known as advance care planning — is certainly important.

 But, not every health crisis can be completely planned for.
 And it’s often hard, in the moment, for family members and doctors to figure out how to honor a person’s wishes.
 Below, I’d like to share a true story about a dangerously ill older woman, who wasn’t on hospice but said she didn’t want to go to the hospital.

 The case: To ER or not to ER?